statengeneraal/laws-markdown/verdrag/budapest/treaty/on/the/international/recognition/of/the/deposit/of/etc/BWBV0004052/README.md

 (xii) “Organization” means the World Intellectual Property Organization;

-(xiii) International Bureau” means the International Bureau of the Organization and, as long as it subsists, the United International Bureaux for the Protection of Intellectual Property (BIRPI);
+(xiii) “International Bureau” means the International Bureau of the Organization and, as long as it subsists, the United International Bureaux for the Protection of Intellectual Property (BIRPI);

 (xiv) “Director General” means the Director General of the Organization;

 (xv) “Regulations” means the Regulations referred to in Article 12.

 ### CHAPTER  I